badescuga/CV/CV-ian-2016.md

 I worked as an Azure Web Apps Developer Support Engineer @ Microsoft where I helped programmers who struggle with implementing solutions in Azure.
 Here I learned a great deal about service infrastructure and how to manage your application development from start to finish.
 I also made my debut as a speaker as I hosted a webinar on NodeJS/Azure Web Apps for Microsoft.
 I'm also a contributor for project Kudu (the portal for SCM on Azure Web Apps).

-I''m currently working as a Software Engineer 2 @ Microsoft Norway.
-I'm working in the Office People team and striving to deliver a better people experience cross-product for all Office web products.
+I'm currently working as a Software Engineer 2 @ Microsoft Norway.
+I'm working in the Office People team and striving to deliver a better people experience cross-product for all Microsoft Office web apps for business and consumer users.

 ## Experience